-- 1. Choose the Agent handlers menu. - In the left panel, click on the + icon.
+- 1. Choose the Agent handlers menu. - 2.
+In the left panel, click on the + icon.
 The line New group appears. - 3.
-Click on Edit in the upper banner. - 4.
-In the Agent handler group settings, enter the Name of your agent handler group. - 5.
-If you want to send agent logs from this agent handler group to syslog servers, click on Add a server and define the following parameters: - Address: enter the IP address or DNS name of the syslog server, - Protocol: choose TCP, UDP or TCP/TLS, - Port: enter the port number used for syslog; TCP 1468 by default. - Transfer type: choose the parameter defined during the installation of the syslog server, - Message format: choose the message format: - simple text mode (like the messages displayed in the Agent logs menu), - o raw JSON format containing all the technical data, - CEF format, - o IDMEF format. - Message language: Select the language if necessary, - You can indicate a maximum message size in bytes, - Choose the minimum severity of logs to send to this server. - 6.
+In the Agent handler group settings, enter the Name of your agent handler group.

+- 4. If you want to send agent logs from this agent handler group to syslog servers, click on Add a server and define the following parameters: - Address: enter the IP address or DNS name of the syslog server. - Protocol: select the protocol that communicates with the syslog server.
+If you wish to encrypt the data exchanged, select TCP/TLS.
+In this case, the root certification authority and intermediate authorities of the syslog server must be imported in the certificate store of each agent handler computer. - Port: enter the port number used for syslog; TCP 1468 by default.
+The TCP or UDP port numbers indicated here are allowed on the firewall of the workstation that hosts the agent handler, as well as on all network devices located between the agent handler and syslog server. - Transfer type: choose the parameter defined during the installation of the syslog server. - Message format: choose the message format: - o simple text mode (like the messages displayed in the Agent logs menu), - raw JSON format containing all the technical data, - CEF format, - o IDMEF format. - Message language: Select the language if necessary. - · You can indicate a maximum message size in bytes. - · Choose the lowest log severity to send to this server. - 5.
+If you wish to move an agent handler from another group to your new group, select the handler and drag and drop it to the new group. - 6.
 Click on Save in the upper banner.